-In early 2019, the two agencies formalized the Master Plan effort with a cost-sharing Memorandum of Agreement and the procurement of professional services to begin evaluation of available assets, potential project opportunities, and funding and outreach strategies.
-The plan is scheduled to be completed in January of 2020 and will result in implementable preferred project alternatives.
+Previously in 2019, the two agencies formalized the Master Plan effort with a cost-sharing Memorandum of Agreement and the procurement of professional services to begin evaluation of available assets, potential project opportunities, and funding and outreach strategies.
+The plan is currently in-development and work to date has included an inventory of all potential existing assets within the basins and high-level groundwater modeling to asses overall basin capacities.
+Next steps for the plan include detailed and predictive groundwater modeling and identification of alternative routes for recycled water conveyance to potentially feasible recharge locations.